Thursday, January 30, 2025

 Seeing all the Black Women in Church Hats gave such elegance and pride to the Baptist church service.
 Everyone, men, women, and children wore their best outfits to church.
 But the many eye-catching Hats being worn by almost every woman in church stamped the service with a respect and dignity I had never quite felt in a religious service.
 It almost made a child like me feel as if he was being welcomed into heaven.
 It felt like sitting in a royal hall maybe seen in a movie or on television.
 Like the "Land of Oz" perhaps.

-Every hat had its own unique character, and yet with any conformity seemed to give its wearer honorary membership to some spiritually uplifted women's society.
-Everyone looked good, appearing joyous and dignified.
+Every hat had its own unique character, and yet without any conformity seemed to give its wearer honorary membership to a spiritually uplifted women's society.
+Every woman looked radiant, appearing joyous and dignified.

-It really was like entering a kingdom of some sort where all subjects were aware of and expressed reverence to their King.
-I always wondered what tradition it was that had all these women sitting in church wearing hats.
-The men removed their hats when in church out of religious respect, why not the women.
+It really was like entering a kingdom of some sort where all subjects are aware of and expressing reverence to their King.
+I always wondered what tradition it was that inspired all those hat-wearing women to sit in church without removing their head gear.
+The men removed their hats when in church out of religious respect, why not the women?
 And why were there no standards/restrictions set for types of hats being worn.

 Coming from the Episcopal church I had always associated church with conservative attire, and a place to fit in, not stick out.
-Some outfits worn in the Baptist church were bright and colorful, like those seen at a festival or party.
-Some of the women's hats would likely have drawn glares of criticism in our conservative church, looked upon as being over-the-top and perhaps gaudy (too loud) for a church service.
+Many outfits worn in the Baptist church were bright and colorful, like those seen at a festival or party.
+Some of the women's hats would likely have drawn glares of criticism in our conservative church.
+They would have been looked upon as being over-the-top and perhaps gaudy (too loud) for a religious service.
 Some hats had glitter, some feathers or a netted veil.
-Some brims were slouched low, partially hiding one's face, while another brim might be wider than the wearer's shoulders.
+Some hat brims were slouched low, partially hiding one's face, while other brims might be wider than the wearer's shoulders.
 And then there was the chic, elegant hat towering upward and slightly outward upon the head, like a Queen's Crown, i.e. Nefertiti Headdress.

-After a few visits to the Baptist church the culture shock wore off and I began to understand how church is a celebratory expression for folks' minds, bodies and souls.
+After a few visits to the Baptist church the culture shock wore off and I began to understand how church is a celebratory expression for folks' minds, bodies and souls in honor of their Lord.
 The clothes worn are simply the icing on the cake.
 You need not go to church service wearing dark, gloomy clothing with a glum facial expression and attitude as if attending a funeral.
 Church is a celebration of God and the human spirit, and nobody does it quite like the Baptist Church.

-What would any culture be without strong women to nurture and bring its children into the fold of a strong, healthy community/society.
+What would any culture be without strong, spiritually devoted women to nurture and bring its children into the fold of a strong, healthy community/society.
+And without gifted craftsmen the likes of Michael Cunningham and Craig Marberry documenting these women's stories and styles with such artistic flair.

 What Are Church Hats?